vichen/waddle/README.md

 - Integrate other apis (e.g uber, twilio)
 - Make layout more responsive to handle different size screens
 - Port waddle to Android

+## Tips
+- Install Xcode ASAP if you don't already have it installed.
+-